ibm-cloud-docs/dns/ro-migration.md

 Yes, all your branding settings, along with any customized messaging content, are carried over to your new account at OpenSRS.

-#### Can I migrate to OpenSRS before the End of Service date?
+#### Can I migrate to OpenSRS before the end of service date?
 {: #100-499-migrate-before-eos}
 {: faq}
 {: support}

-Yes, you can migrate to OpenSRS before the End of Service date.
+Yes, you can migrate to OpenSRS before the end of service date.
 However, we recommend waiting for your account to be automatically migrated, as all your customizations are copied over.
 Allow us to do the heavy lifting for you.

 #### What happens if I don’t respond to any of the emails?
 {: #100-499-no-response-email}